vapor/docs/4.0/docs/fluent/overview.md

 }
 ```

-Once you have created your middleware, you must register it with the `Application`'s database middleware configuration so Vapor will use it:
+Once you have created your middleware, you must register it with the `Application`'s database middleware configuration so Vapor will use it.
+In `configure.swift` add:

 ```swift
 app.databases.middleware.use(GalaxyMiddleware(), on: .psql)